This page has been machine-translated from the original page.

 .dump [options] FileNameOther Commands

-# ?<Hex> allows decimal conversion
+# ?<Hex> can convert to decimal

 ?ff